Leotw/floor-produce/README.md

 #### synchronization actions

-synchronization actions are function for activating asynchronous actions those in ` applyMiddleware `:
+synchronization actions are functions that be used for activating asynchronous actions those in ` api.js ` which be covered in ` applyMiddleware  `:

 ```shell
 // action.js